Launch your business in 10 days!

 #18.
 Pet Sitting or Dog Walking Business

 Two-thirds of U.S. households owned at least one pet in 2023.
-That means millions of dogs, cats, birds, and other animals that need to be cared for, even when the owners are traveling, at work, or otherwise unavailable to do so.
+That means millions of animals that need to be cared for, even when the owners are traveling, at work, or otherwise unavailable to do so.
 This consistent demand is what makes a pet sitting or dog walking business a great option for entrepreneurs who love being around animals.

 While some exotic pets have complicated care requirements, you don’t need any special skills to take care of a dog or cat—and if you do know how to care for birds, horses, reptiles, tropical fish, and other unique pets, those can add even more value to your services.